Prime Minister’s Youth Programme

 - not be a previous PMYP participant.

-An ideal candidate for the programme will be a young person who has:
+An ideal candidate for the programme is a young person who has:

 - faced and is managing challenges in their life